SucramSecurity/Sucram-2.0/README.md

 ---

 📜 License
-Sucram 2.0 will be released under the Apache 2.0 License, enabling open‑source collaboration with commercial flexibility.
+Sucram 2.0 will be released under the Apache 2.0 License, enabling open‑source collaboration with commercial flexibility..